confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## <a name="step-5"></a>**Enable Schema Registry**

-A Kafka topic contains messages, and each message is a key-value pair.
+A topic contains messages, and each message is a key-value pair.
 The message key or the message value (or both) can be serialized as JSON, Avro, or Protobuf.
 A schema defines the structure of the data format.

 Confluent Cloud Schema Registry is used to manage schemas and it defines a scope in which schemas can evolve.
 It stores a versioned history of all schemas, provides multiple compatibility settings, and allows schemas to evolve according to these compatibility settings.
 It is also fully-managed.